MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam).
 This resource provides direct responses from the Azure Information Protection team in addition to the benefit of shared experience and knowledge from other admins and consultants.

-If you don't have access to this site, try the [Tech Community space for Azure Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/bd-p/Azure-Information-Protection), or the [TechNet forum for Microsoft RMS (Cloud)](https://social.technet.microsoft.com/Forums/en-US/home?forum=rmscloud).
+If you don't have access to this site, try the [Tech Community space for Azure Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/bd-p/Azure-Information-Protection).